Do I Call My Insurance Company if an Accident is Not My Fault?

 A court only orders the defendant to pay punitive damages if it decides it is necessary, beyond compensating you for your losses, to punish the defendant.
 To award punitive damages, the court must find that the defendant’s actions or inactions were grossly negligent or intentional.
 Normally state statute dictates when punitive damages are appropriate.

-Contact a Texas Car Accident Lawyer at The Law Offices of George Salinas
+Contact a Texas Car Accident Lawyer at George Salinas Injury Lawyers

 Figuring out how to recover compensation after a car accident can be confusing, at a time when you should be focusing on your medical recovery.
 But an attorney can help.
 An attorney can take over filing claims with available insurance resources and can work through the process and negotiate a settlement on your behalf.
 Some victims find that if they attempt to deal with insurance companies themselves, including their own, they jeopardize receiving the compensation they deserve.